top of page

 Lori Beall, Program Director

 Lori Beall has been with AWE since 2006 as the Program Director.
-It is a great fit since she has a passion for the environment and all the animals that occupy our unique landscape.
+It is a great fit since she has a passion for the environment and the outdoors and all the flora and fauna that occupy our unique landscape here in SW Florida.

 Lori grew up in Connecticut and attended the University of Hartford as a Computer Science Major.
 She worked at CIGNA Healthcare and managed private County Clubs while in Connecticut.
-She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she was an Area Sales Manager for CompUSA for 6 years.
+She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she worked for a computer technology company, CompUSA in the for 6 years.

 Brittany-AWE-Headshot-2-1.jpg